by Paulina Bandy, Esq.

 CA Bar Exam Repeaters' Resource™

-If you need help after bar review, here are the programs being offered for the 2018 preparatory seasons:
+If you need help after bar review, here is the link to the tutorials taught by Paulina Bandy, Esq.: